zaqifathis/BIMserver-doc/Eclipse.md

 ![Add Repository](https://github.com/opensourceBIM/BIMserver/raw/master/Documentation/img/git1.png)

-* Fill in your GitHub credentials if you have them.
+* Fill in your GitHub credentials if you have them (only required if you are planning to, and have the rights to commit).

 ![Credentials](https://github.com/opensourceBIM/BIMserver/raw/master/Documentation/img/git2.png)